Litany of the Saints: Catholic practice

 The litany is published in five sections.
 The first contains a short series of invocations of God, beginning with a threefold Kyrie, followed by invocations of God the Father of Heaven, the Son who redeemed the world, the Holy Spirit, and the Holy Trinity.

 The second section lists the saints who are to be included, given in the following order.
 Within each category, men are listed in chronological order, followed by women, also in chronological order.
-Distinctive names are given in brackets so the cantor knows which saint is intended, but a directive notes that the bracketed names may be omitted when the Latin is sung.
 Additional saints, such as the patron of a place or the founder of a religious order, may be inserted in the appropriate place.
 The official list of recognized saints can be found in the Roman Martyrology.